W1LDN16H7/JPL/README.md

 > {
 >   "language": "🧠 JPL (JSON as Programming Language) is what happens when you stare at too many curly braces and think, “What if this was a real language?”",
 >   "type": "Fun JSON-Based Programming Language",
->   "status": "🔥 Experimental, Minimal, Geek-Approved",
+>   "status": "🔥 Experimental, Minimal, For geeks",
 >   "features": [
 >     "✅ Pure JSON syntax",
 >     "🧩 Print stuff (yes, really)",